 He provides clients strong representation, whether through oral advocacy in a dispute or when negotiating a transaction.
 As a decisive strategist he focuses relentlessly on achieving optimal results.

-Prior to joining the firm, Mr. Mohebbi served as a judicial law clerk to Judge Jerome A. Holmes of the United States Court of Appeals for the Tenth Circuit and Judge Robert C. Chambers of the United States District Court for the Southern District of West Virginia.
+Prior to joining the firm, Mr. Mohebbi served as a judicial law clerk to Judge Jerome A. Holmes of the United States Court of Appeals for the Tenth Circuit.

-Mr. Mohebbi is also active in pro bono and community impact litigation, including before the US Supreme Court.
-Of note, he led a high-profile criminal appeal regarding the legality of applying common police interrogation tactics under Miranda v.
-Arizona to children, which prompted sea-change legislative changes mandating the provision of counsel for minor children in custodial interrogation settings.
-Mr. Mohebbi was interviewed by The Washington Post, The San Francisco Chronicle, NPR, and CBS, among other media outlets, for his work on the matter.
+Mr. Mohebbi maintains an active pro bono practice, handling community impact litigation, primarily involving juvenile justice issues, including before the US Supreme Court.
+He led a high-profile criminal appeal regarding the legality of applying common police interrogation tactics under Miranda v.
+Arizona to children, which prompted a sea change in legislation mandating minor children are provided counsel in custodial interrogations.
+His work was featured in coverage in The Washington Post, The San Francisco Chronicle, NPR, CBS, and other media outlets.

-Mr. Mohebbi’s legal scholarship has been featured in the University of Pennsylvania Journal of Business Law, the Licensing Journal, the Federal Courts Law Review, the Tax Lawyer, and the Journal of Appellate Practice and Process, among other journals.
-It has also been cited by several federal courts of appeal and state supreme courts around the country, as well as numerous high impact law journals, such as the Stanford Law Review, the Michigan Law Review, and the Texas Law Review, among many others.
+Mr. Mohebbi writes extensively and his legal scholarship has been cited by several federal courts of appeal and state supreme courts around the country, as well as numerous law journals, including the Stanford Law Review, the Michigan Law Review, and the Texas Law Review.